Vanja-S/vanja-s/README.md

 ## This is me

-- 🔭 I’m currently working on LLM use-cases in the insurance industry.
+- 🔭 I’m currently working on LLM and agentic services.
 - 🌱 I’m currently learning how to solve anything that needs solving.
 - 📫 How to reach me: vanja.stojanovic25@gmail.com or through my LinkedIn